Haidsanx/Scholarly/README.md

 # Scholarly

-A web-based study tracker built with Flask.
-Scholarly helps students organize, log, and visualize their study sessions and track progress over time.
-Features include dashboards, session management, and PDF export.
+Scholarly is a web-based study tracker built with Flask.
+It helps students organize, log, and visualize their study sessions, manage study logs, and track progress over time.
+The app features dashboards, session management, PDF export, and more.

+**Note:** This app does not include user authentication or verification.

+## Features
+- Log and manage study sessions
+- Dashboard for visualizing study progress
+- Export study logs to PDF
+- Edit and delete sessions
+- Responsive user interface

+## Technologies Used & What I Learned

+### Python & Flask
+- Built the backend logic, routing, and session management.
+- Learned how to structure a Flask app, handle requests, and interact with SQLite databases.

+### HTML
+- Created the structure for all web pages (login, dashboard, study logs, etc.).
+- Learned semantic HTML and how to organize templates for Flask.

+### CSS
+- Styled the app for a clean, modern look.
+- Used custom styles and responsive layouts for usability.
+- Learned about CSS selectors, flexbox, and grid.

+### JavaScript
+- Added interactivity to the dashboard and forms.
+- Used JS for dynamic UI updates and client-side validation.
+- Learned DOM manipulation and event handling.

+### SQL (SQLite)
+- Managed user and session data with SQLite.
+- Learned SQL queries for CRUD operations and data analysis.

+### Other Libraries
+- Used FPDF for PDF export.
+- Used Matplotlib for data visualization.
+- Learned how to integrate third-party Python libraries into a Flask project.

+Haide